-Code College has got MICT SETA Accreditation in NQF level 5 with provider number ACC/2018/07/0052 .
-After clients started asking us for MICT SETA accreditation of their bookings, we enrolled with the MICT SETA in order to align some of our courses with the NQF Framework level 5.
-If you do want to book a … Continue reading Code College got MICT SETA Accreditation in NQF level 5
+Code College was awarded the MICT SETA Accreditation in NQF level 5 (provider number ACC/2018/07/0052) .
+After clients started asking us for MICT SETA accreditation for their bookings, we enrolled with the MICT SETA in order to align some of our courses with the NQF Framework level 5.
+If you do want to book a … Continue reading Code College has MICT SETA Accreditation in NQF level 5

 Code College has joined the Oracle Workforce Development Program.
 This will give us access to the latest learning products and support in our Java Bootcamp.
 It also adds exposure to our students who pass the Oracle Certification Exams.